 What we are all about…

-The Pioneer Shoppe is located in the lobby of One AT&T Center (OATTC) and is fully staffed with approximately 60+ volunteers.
+The Pioneer Shoppe is fully staffed with approximately 40+ volunteers.
 Retirees from the AT&T family of companies along with in some cases, their spouses, man the Pioneer Shoppe during normal hours.
 Active employees of AT&T come down each week and volunteer during the lunch hours from 11:30am-12:15pm and 12:15pm-12:45pm so the retirees can meet with old friends and co-workers and go have lunch with them.

 100% of the proceeds from the Pioneer Shoppe are used for the many AT&T Pioneers Community Service projects in the AT&T Missouri region.
 The Shoppe has distributed over $ 500,000+ for community service projects in the past 27+ years.